 Which Android GPS tablet for navigation?

 On the Android side, prices are much affordable.
-Fans of the apple brand will come shouting that they’re no match for iPads, but I think that for a GPS tablet for navigation, there’s absolutely no problem with models like the Samsung Galaxy S5e (or even the entry-level Galaxy Tab 1 2019), or the Huawei Mediapad M5.
+Fans of the apple brand will come shouting that they’re no match for iPads, but I think that for a GPS tablet for navigation, there’s absolutely no problem with models like the Samsung Galaxy Tab S8 (or even the entry-level Galaxy Tab).

 With these Android tablets, you can also take advantage of software like OpenCPN and Sailgrib.